chandc/Metrics_Dashboard/README.md

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

+I have included in the dashboard 6 KPIs:

+- CPU and memory consumption (for saturation)
+- Percentage uptime in the last 24 hours (for uptime)
+- 4XX and 5XX errors as a function of time (for errors)
+- Average number of requests per min (for traffic)

 ![Up_400_500](answer-img/Up_400_500.png)

 ## Tracing our Flask App

 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.

 ![Backend_Jaeger_Trace](answer-img/Backend_Jaeger_Trace.png)